-Contaminant (Unit of measurement) Action Level (AL) MCLG 90 th Percentile Value # of Sites above AL of Total Sites Violation Yes/No Likely Sources of Contamination Lead (ppb) (2022) 15 0 1.87 0 out of 10 No Corrosion of household plumbing systems, erosion of natural deposits Copper (ppm) (2022) 1.3 1.3 0.103 0 out of 10 No Corrosion of household plumbing systems: erosion of natural deposits: Leaching from wood preservatives
+Lead and Copper Contaminant Action Level (AL) MCLG 90 th Percentile Value Range of Tap Sampling Results Units # of Sites Above AL of Total Sites Violation Y/N Sources of Contamination Lead 15 0 1.87 0.00-4.55 ppb 0 out of 10 N Corrosion of household plumbing systems; Erosion of natural deposits Copper 1.3 1.3 0.103 0.00-0.226 ppm 0 out of 10 N Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives

-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead: Lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Redbank Valley Municipal Authority is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead."
+Redbank Valley Municipal Authority is responsible for providing high quality drinking water and removing lead pipes but cannot control the variety of materials used in plumbing components in your home.
+You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
+You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to reduce lead in drinking water.
+If you are concerned about lead in your water and wish to have your water tested, contact Redbank Valley Municipal Authority at (814) 275-2585.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available at. www.epa.gov/safewater/lead.